CERT/CC

 default-types type-name ...

 When no types are specified for the rwfilter or rwfglob commands, the default set of types for the selected class is used.
-Each of the types listed here is included as a default type of the class.
+Each of the types listed in this command is included as a default type of the class.

 Example: default-types in inweb